 6. Decide where your offer should fall

-Once you know how much you can afford and have a good understanding of the market in your area, it’s time to figure out your offer price.
+Once you know how much you can afford and have a good understanding of the market in your area, it’s time to figure out how to make an offer on the house.
 Consider this guidance when making your offer:

 When it makes sense to offer less than the listing price on a house

-- The home has been on the market a long time.
+• The home has been on the market for a long time.
 The seller might be motivated to accept a lower offer if the home has been sitting on the market for several months.

 When it makes sense to offer the listing price on a house